 Originally written by Bob Schlärmann, this panel plugin shows information about your local weather in the panel, using forecast data provided by met.no.

-Attention: Please update to and try the latest version (currently 0.8.4) before reporting problems.
-Versions older than 0.8.4 may be maintained and supported by your distribution, but we don't support them - if you create bug reports on the Xfce bug tracker for older versions you will simply be told to update your version of the plugin and the bug report will be closed.
+Attention: Please update to and try the latest version (see below or on the right) before reporting problems.
+Versions older than the latest and greatest may be maintained and supported by your distribution, but we don't support them - if you create bug reports on the Xfce bug tracker for older versions you will simply be told to update your version of the plugin and the bug report will be closed.

 The first time you open the configuration dialog, the weather plugin automatically configures itself to fetch weather data from a place which should be near you - based on your IP address.
 It will also try to determine the units used in your country, but you can alter these on the units page.